sparkletron/righteous_tentacle_colecovision/README.md

   - [Link to Wiki Parts list for the original console](../../wiki/Detailed-Part-Listing-For-Original)
   - [Link to Wiki Parts list for ordering parts](../../wiki/Detailed-Part-Listing-For-Orders)

+## Intro

+  This recreation of the PCB is for documenation, and reproduction purposes.
+This mimicks the PCB of the original NTSC revision F main board.

 ## SOURCES
 ### Schematic Check
   - Atari HQ Schematic : https://wiki.console5.com/wiki/Colecovision : Dan Boris